Rikke Luther

 Luther’s work has been presented in Biennales and Triennales [such as Venice, Singapore, Echigo-Tsumari, Auckland, Göteborg and Sao Paulo]; museums [such as Moderna Museum, Kunsthaus Bregenz, The New Museum, Museo Tamayo, Smart Museum]; exhibitions [such as Beyond Green: Towards a Sustainable Art, 48C Public.Art.Ecology, Über Lebenskunst and Weather Report: Art & Climate Change]: as well as film festivals [such as CPH:DOX* – Copenhagen International Documentary Film Festival and the Perth International Film Festival].

-Center for Macroecology, Evolution and Climate (CMEC), Globe Institute, Copenhagen University, DK.
-The Post Doc is related Art Hub, Baltic Art Center, Uppsala University and NAARCA.
+(ROCS), Center for Macroecology, Evolution and Climate (CMEC), Globe Institute, Copenhagen University, DK.

-- Publication 2023: Concrete Aesthetics: From Universal Rights to Financial Post-Democracy with extended texts by Esther Leslie (Sand Crystals) and Jaime Stapleton (The Global Commons)
+- Concrete Aesthetics: From Universal Rights to Financial Post-Democracy, 2024 [Publication] with extended texts by Esther Leslie (Sand Crystals) and Jaime Stapleton (The Global Commons)

 Screening in relation to the exhibition On Moving Ground - Sand, Mud and Planetary Change, Iceland, 2022.